cameronconway3/php-techdegree-project-1/README.md

-# php-techdegree-project-1
+# Random Quote Generator

- Random Quote Generator
+ I would like my project to be rejected if I do not meet the Exceeds Expectations Requirements